pachyderm/docs/content/latest/how-tos/jupyterlab-extension/local-install.md

 ---
 # metadata #
 title: Local Installation Guide
-description: Learn how to locally install and use the JupyterLab Mount Extension with Pachyderm.
+description: Learn how to locally install and use the JupyterLab Mount Extension with MLDM.
 date:
 # taxonomy #
 tags: ["integrations", "jupyterlab", "notebooks"]